 OverviewI inherited this page from Dave K in April 2013 and wanted to give my thanks to him for creating this page and giving me the chance to build on it.
-Updates will be carried out over the next month or so.

 Mount Goddard is a large, dark, isolated mountain located in a remote area of northern Kings Canyon National Park.
 It is the most massive and dominating peak in its immediate area and is the high point of Goddard Divide.